 If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
 The guide that follows will help.

-To figure out which part of this chapter will help with your specific problem or concern, START HERE covered or not, the way in which they are covered, and problems related to payment for medical care or prescription drugs.)
+To figure out which part of this chapter will help with your specific problem or concern, START HERE

 Is your problem or concern about your benefits or coverage?